-CADTH identified the following key limitations with the sponsor's analysis: the total number of eligible patients was inaccurately estimated, the NIHB population was inappropriately calculated, and there is uncertainty in the market uptake and displacement for bimekizumab.
-Based on the CADTH reanalysis, the three-year budget impact to public drug plans of introducing bimekizumab for the treatment of adult patients with PsA is expected to be \$5,742,058 (\$1,062,138 in Year 1, \$1,800,715 in year 2, and \$2,879,205 in Year 3).
-The estimated budget impact is sensitive to the number of patients who are expected to receive bimekizumab and the source of bimekizumab market share.
+CADTH identified the following key limitations with the sponsor's analysis: the total number of eligible patients was inaccurately estimated, the Non-Insured Health Benefits (NIHB) population was inappropriately calculated, and there is uncertainty in the market uptake and displacement for bimekizumab.
+Based on the CADTH reanalysis, the 3-year budget impact to public drug plans associated with introducing bimekizumab for the treatment of adult patients with PsA is expected to be \$5,742,058 (\$1,062,138 in year 1; \$1,800,715 in year 2; and \$2,879,205 in year 3).
+The estimated budget impact is sensitive to the number of patients who are expected to receive bimekizumab and the source of the bimekizumab market share.